-The U.S. Olympic Committee and national governing bodies (collectively, "Covered Organizations"), including USA Fencing, are required to follow the Minor Athlete Abuse Prevention Policies that have been developed by the Center.
+The U.S. Olympic and Paralympic Committee and national governing bodies (collectively, "Covered Organizations"), including USA Fencing, are required to follow these Minor Athlete Abuse Prevention Policies that have been developed by the Center.
 USA Fencing is responsible for implementing and monitoring compliance with these policies.